 The final interview will happen after you’ve passed the previous steps in the recruitment process.
-In this step of the recruitment process, you’ll go through several one-on-one interviews with the senior managers and directors in the field to that you’re applying.
+In this step of the application process, you’ll go through several one-on-one interviews with the senior managers and directors in the field to which you’re applying.

 All these interviews will be competency-based, and you’ll be asked some technical questions about why you want to work at the BBC.
 The interviews can last for up to 30 minutes.

 It’s always a good idea to incorporate the BBC core values when answering the questions in the interviews.
 It would be best to have some examples of your ideas prepared for your interview.
-Also, do some research on the most common interview questions to prepare.
+Also, do some research on the most common interview questions so you can prepare.

 At the end of your final interview, you have a chance to ask any questions.
 So it would be best if you prepared to have some exciting and in-depth questions.
 For example, you can ask the interviewer about their career.